 Further, you should make every effort to save up for a hefty down payment amount.
 In addition to the factors mentioned above, lenders will want to see a large down payment in order to offset your low credit score.
 Ideally, at least 10% to 20% should be saved up in order to reduce the loan amount that you would have to take out and increase the odds of mortgage approval.

-Read this to discover the minimum credit score for mortgage approval in 2018.
+Read this to discover the minimum credit score for mortgage approval.

 Your credit score will likely suffer after a consumer proposal, but that doesn’t mean that life after a consumer proposal has to be void of any future loans.
 While a consumer proposal might affect your credit rating for a few years, there’s no reason why you can’t improve your score by taking certain steps.
 With a good job and some self-discipline, you can gradually get your credit score back up to par, allowing you more freedom when it comes to taking out loans after a consumer proposal.